 - Exercising sound judgment and problem-solving skills that allow the office to function professionally and efficiently.

-- Arranging a complex calendar of meetings and travel, including proactively ensuring that all managers have all necessary information and
+- Arranging a complex calendar of meetings and travel, including proactively ensuring that all managers have all necessary information and materials.

 - Answering/managing phone calls.